The Courthouse Auction Scam for Buyers, RealtyTrac and Great Falls Virginia Foreclosures

 First thing I noticed was that the property at Great Falls Virginia foreclosures auction of five or six bedrooms and the, of course, the school district listed for auction today at 9:30.
 I found it in the MLS, having been under contract about a month ago as a short sale.
 So, I’m pretty sure that the auction for it has been cancelled, its just that the information in RealtyTrac is bogus and old and is misleading consumers.
 I’ll know more about this shortly and I’ll check out all six properties in MLS and we’ll see if we can trust Realty Track as a source of information and whether the auction scenario really is viable for regular buyers or sort of a time sky and it’s just not realistic.
 Male Speaker 1: …as 179 section 3 Ben Franklin Park, with agreements thereon about the $20,000 cash or check [Indiscernible] [0:01:58] discharged and the opening bid is $369,000.
 Going once, going twice, final call for 369,000 and so [Indiscernible] [0:02:15].
 Evan Trustee Sale 7443 Hall Crest, Mc Lean Virginia, 6102.
 [Indiscernible] [0:02:40] with the first amount of $520,000 from Blue County Park and [Indiscernible] [0:02:45], dated December 12, 2005 according to the [Indiscernible] [0:02:47] in the county of Fairfax, Virginia.
 [Indiscernible][0:02:55].

 So, the conclusion is, you know, for someone who wants to buy a particular property and move in to it as their primary residence, overwhelmingly its something you think, you can just come to the auction and buy it you are dead wrong.
 It will overwhelmingly be, the likelihood is that it will be cancelled.
 If its any opportunity whatsoever there will be 10 other people interested in buying it.
 These game for investors because it is a numbers game.
 You have to have this specific property you are interested in, you know, in advance lay it out on your table, on your notepad or whatever, free research and then you come everyday and you try, you hope that yours actually comes up for sale.
 So, it’s again 90 percent of these are just cancelled.
 So, most the time if you have property you are interested its cancelled anyway, it’s not going to even be there.
+But that’s not how it works at this US Florida Property Management website, because these guys ensure that there is a 100% surety in the claims that potential buyers for residencies make.
 But if you come, you know, three days a week every week, once in awhile a property you are interested in and [Indiscernible] [0:05:15] pop up and then, you know, you will have the chance to buy at times you will be [Indiscernible] [0:05:20] are only one who had marked out ahead of time.

 Bottom line is from my own observation in talking to several investors here who are here everyday, instance game for investors.
 If you are looking for your own primary resident you have almost zero chance of accomplishing that through the auction process because it is almost never going to even happen, the property thing option and two, if its any good the opening bids will be up there and you will be competing against someone else and three, you know, I have seen $2 million homes which is someone would have got them for a million, $600,000 for example and thought they were getting a good deal.
-Well I’ve been in the homes and seen how they can easily need $300 thousand worth of water damage repairs etc. So, you think you are getting a property that you can move in to, spend 50 grand for renovations and long behold you don’t realize you’re getting a home that immediately needs as in not just cosmetic, it needs 300 grand of work put into it to make it livable not even updated and nice but livable.
+Well I’ve been in the homes and seen how they can easily need $300 thousand worth of water damage repairs etc. Sometimes realtors miss stuff, that’s why it’s important to have experts like BC Restoration Services check the house for water damage or mold before you buy it.
+You may think you are getting a property that you can move in to, spend 50 grand for renovations and long behold you don’t realize you’re getting a home that immediately needs as in not just cosmetic, it needs 300 grand of work put into it to make it livable not even updated and nice but livable.

 So, you got to be really careful, this auction thing is very much for investors only, not for regular buyers.
 All right.
 Hope that it helps you a lot, gives you perspective, a lot of times this high in the sky, I think you can just go the auction and get a deal.
 That’s sort of what the websites tell you and its just a myth, it’s not the way it is.
 Now, do you want to work it like the real job or part time job and show up several times up a week, yeah, you can get somewhere whether if you know what you are doing.
 But that’s not most of the people in the marketplace obviously.